Posts

 The usual visibility is 25 m and temperature ranges between 24-26 °C in summer months.
 Occasionally a weak surface current may be encountered.
 Boat ride duration 5′.

-An impressive reef concludes in a wall at the tip of the cove.
+The rough, rocky scenery above the surface concludes in an equally impressive wall at the tip of the cove.
 Divers can observe remains of an ancient, roman era wreck that stretches across the levels of the dive.
 Fragments of broken amphorae but also an intact one, a lead stock of a composite anchor and ballast stones mark the final resting place of the long gone vessel.
 The reef is abundant with most species of Mediterranean aquatic life while Loggerhead sea turtles are anything but a rare sight.

 The average depth or the dive is 16 m, while the max is 31 m, appropriate for divers of all levels.
 Boat ride duration 9′.